maheshda-aws/aws-beamline-devtools/README.md

 ## Set up

- - As a prerequisite, please makesure the role associated with notebook instance has access to create new EMR cluster if you intent to create one.
+ - As a prerequisite, please make sure the role associated with notebook instance has access to create new EMR clusters if you intend to create one.
- - Please make sure the security group attached with EMR master node allows traffice from the security group of the notebook instance.
+ - Please make sure the security group associated with EMR master node allows traffic from the security group of the notebook instance.
- - Create a sagemaker notebook lifecycle configuration by copying the content from `notebook-lifecycle-config.sh`
+ - Go to AWS console and create a sagemaker notebook lifecycle configuration by copying the content from `notebook-lifecycle-config.sh`
- - Spin up a sagemaker notebook server using the above lifecycle config
+ - Spin up a sagemaker notebook server using the lifecycle configuration created.
- - Open the terminal once the server is ready
+ - Open the terminal on the notebook instance once the server is ready.
+ - Execute `./attach-emr` cli

 ## CLI usage